ucf-sttc/navsim/README.md

 ## Initial setup

-  Use paths specific to your system and update the lines 4-7 of `navsim/docker-compose.yml`.
+  Modify the lines 4-7 of `navsim/docker-compose.yml` for paths specific to your system.

   * `~/exp/` : Experiments are run in this folder
   * `~/unity-envs/` : Unity-based standalone binaries are kept here